umayerr/cfg-cli/git-commands.md

 ## Undo commit from local repository

-Option 1: Undo the last commit (back to staging area) and keep changes
+Option 1 - To undo the last commit (back to staging area) and to keep changes:
 ```
 git reset --soft HEAD~1
 ```

-Option 2: Undo the last commit (remove from stage area) and keep changes
+Option 2 - To undo the last commit (remove from stage area) and to keep changes:
 ```
 git reset --mixed HEAD~1
 ```

-Option 3: Undo the last commit and discard changes from both the working directory and the staging area
+Option 3 - To undo the last commit and discard changes from both working directory and staging area:
 ```
 git reset --hard HEAD~1
 ```